45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 How to effectively spend pupil premium funding: for primary and secondary schools

-This post reviews the best and latest information available on how to most effectively spend your pupil premium funding for primary schools and secondary schools.
+This article reviews the best and latest information available on how to most effectively spend your pupil premium funding for primary schools and secondary schools.
 While the majority of strategies are suitable for both, some strategies may apply to primary or secondary only.

 Included are a 15-point success plan, pupil premium intervention ideas and an Ofsted checklist to ensure you’re implementing pupil premium effectively with the evidence to back it up.